swcarpentry/shell-novice/06-find.md

 11:Software is like that.
 ~~~

-#### Mini-Exercise:

-Using the grep function and the options we have learned so far,
-please find the lines that do not contain any appearance of the word 'the'.

 `grep` has lots of other options.
 To find out what they are, we can type `man grep`.
 `man` is the Unix "manual" command: